ashn-dot-dev/compute-sdk-cpp/quickstart/README.md

 This is a quickstart project that you're able to copy as-in in order to get started quickly.
-It includes a `fastly.toml` with a basic example backend, a `CMakeLists.txt` with some baseline configuration and a `main.cpp` file with a scaffolded request handler.
+It includes a `fastly.toml` with a basic example backend, a `CMakeLists.txt` with some baseline configuration, and a `main.cpp` file with a scaffolded request handler.

 ## Requirements